Display Poll Results with a Pie Chart

 How do we visualize this data?

-The challenge most folks face with a data set like this is knowing how to tally up the results.
-The trick is using the Klip Editor to format this data so the dashboard understands what you want from the data.
-To do this, we are going to use two functions: CountDistinct and Group.
+The hurdle with a data set like this is tallying the results.
+The trick is using the Klip Editor to prepare the data so the dashboard reads it the way you intend.
+Use two functions: CountDistinct and Group.

 Tallying the results